Five Steps to Winning Incentive Strategies in 2026

 These factors persisted into 2025, but as the year has gone on, new insights show there’s an industry response underway.
 Vendors are learning from past mistakes: simplifying programs, investing smartly, measuring obsessively, and experimenting with new reward strategies.

 But there’s also been a notable shift in the volume of activity, causing greater competition in the market.
-The volume isn’t just the result of vendors running better considered incentives or investing more, but new challenger brands entering the fray.
+The volume reflects not just better incentives or higher spend, but new challenger brands entering the market.

-Key takeaway: New vendor activity is adding a new dimension to sales strategies that every vendor needs to plan for in 2026.
+Key takeaway: New vendor activity adds a new dimension to sales strategies every vendor must plan for in 2026.

 The performance shift – the highlights